-No drainage issues were identified by Thames Water as part of this study, however they may undertake site specific sewer capacity assessments when an application is made to connect to a sewer.
+No drainage issues were identified by Thames Water as part of this SFRA.
+However, the BRAVA identified that whilst Crawley wastewater treatment works currently has adequate capacity, this is unlikely to meet future demand up to the year 2050 without investment in the infrastructure.
+Therefore, site specific sewer capacity assessments should be undertaken when an application is made to connect to a sewer during development.